 Would you like more information about our church?
 Do you have a prayer request?
 You can reach us using with email the form below, by mail, or telephone.
 Our phone number and mail address are on this page.

 HOSPITAL PASTORAL CARE

-The pastor and the deacons bring monthly communion to ANYONE who wishes to receive it.
-If you are unable to attend church for a time, whether that be for one month or several, and you would like to have communion, please call the Pastor, the church office, or any elder or deacon and ask to be added to the list.
+The deacons bring monthly communion to ANYONE who wishes to receive it.
+If you are unable to attend church for a time, whether that be for one month or several, and you would like to have communion, please call the church office, or any elder or deacon and ask to be added to the list.